 Photographing fall colors is an exciting time of year for landscape photographers.
-Fall foliage adds captivating colors to your images.
-However, the images often fall flat when you see them on your home monitor compared to what you experienced in the field.
+Fall foliage adds captivating colors to your fall photography images.
+However, the photos often fall flat when you see them on your home monitor compared to what you experienced in the field.
 Here are a few simple color post processing tips to make your colors realistically pop in fall photography.

 The Difference in the Basic Panel’s Saturation and Vibrance

 One of my first steps in post-processing is to make global adjustments, changes that impact the image as a whole.
 In the Basic Panel of Adobe Lightroom, the Saturation and Vibrance sliders will apply global changes to your image, but it is important to understand the difference.

 The Saturation slider is a uniform adjustment to the saturation of all colors in your image.
 It will saturate every color in your photo equally, no matter if it is a highlight, shadow, or midtone, even if some colors are more intense than others straight out of the camera.
 With fall photography, this choice isn’t always the best route.
 For example, if a photo starts with only a strong intense red color, the saturation slider may be too strong of an effect.
 This is because it may push the red to an unrealistic result even though it brings the muted colors to life.

 The Vibrance slider is a discriminatory global adjustment tool.
 It impacts the midtones of the image.
 Therefore, it will apply more saturation to the subdued or muted colors.
 Unlike the Saturation slider, the Vibrance slider essentially will ignore already intense colors provided you don’t push that slider to the extreme limit.
 In the beginning, it pays to experiment with both sliders to see how the colors are altered and which aesthetic you prefer for your editing style.